 Don’t Be A Victim: How To Thwart Vehicle Thieves

-According to statistics from the National Highway Traffic Safety Administration (NHTSA), over 765,000 vehicles were stolen in the United States in 2016.
-That equates to a vehicle theft occurring once every 41 seconds.
-To make matters worse, the NHTSA goes on that 42% of stolen vehicles are never recovered.
+According to statistics from the National Highway Traffic Safety Administration (NHTSA), over 1 Million vehicles were stolen in the United States in 2022.
+That equates to a vehicle theft occurring once every 32 seconds.
+To make matters worse, the NHTSA goes to say on the cause for about half of stolen vehicles is driver error.

 While it’s not always possible to avoid, here are some tips that will help keep your vehicle safe and secure.